 All over the world, throughout history, people have believed in things that are fascinating, practical, bizarre, thought provoking, possibly divinely inspired, or completely fabricated. by man's imagination.
 These beliefs, and their associated customs and practices, come together as "formal religions".
-In the game "What to Believe", players form imaginary religions and compete for followers.
+In the game "Holy Duck", players form imaginary religions and compete for followers.
 You might be surprised to find that most of the beliefs and practices in this game are taken from existing religious beliefs and practices.

 The game consists of a deck of 120 property cards and 96 mystery cards.